Are you looking for an honest SEOPress review? Or wondering if it’s good enough to use? If yes, then you’re at the correct place to know about it.

 Step 4: HTML Sitemap

 At last, in this section, you can create the HTML sitemap for your users.
-By default, there’s a limitation to display 1,000 posts per post type.
+By default, there’s a limitation to displaying 1,000 posts per post type.

 However, you can enter specific posts, pages, or custom post type IDs to display in the sitemap.
 You’re also able to exclude some posts, pages, and custom post types.
 Plus, you can also change the order and sorting criteria for the posts.